A Confidence-Building Children’s Book for Our Littlest Vegans.

 After reading the book with my almost-4-year-old, I’d say the book is ideal for ages 3-6.
 It’s relatively short and easy to understand, making it a great first step into exploring veganism with little ones.
 There’s also a little bonus recipe at the back of the book – I’ll let you discover that for yourself!

-NB: We received a free copy of ‘I’m A Supervegan’ in exchange for an honest review.
+NB: I received a free copy of ‘I’m A Supervegan’ in exchange for an honest review.
 I hope you like it!

 PS.
 Before you go, have you joined the community?
 We have a private Facebook group designed to help moms reach their health goals.
 It’s a positive, non-judgmental safe space where all questions are welcome.
 We have plenty of meal ideas and brainstorming, too!

 You should also grab my FREE Action Plan: ‘From Junk Food Mom To Nourished Vegan!’
 It includes 5 steps I took to ditch the junk food from my diet, lose 28lb and gain energy.